Home Energy Maps Travel Maps Tourism Maps Catalog

 PHOTO_YEAR

-Description: The 4-digit year of the photograph used for measurements of France glacier parameters.
-Note: If more than one photograph were used, the most relevant year is recorded here; and the others used are recorded in the REMARKS field.
-In general, the France glaciers outlines; and hence, the values for area and length; were determined from France aerial photographs, so we recommend using the PHOTO_YEAR for glacier area values.
+Description: The 4-digit year of the photograph used for measurements of California glacier parameters.
+Note: If more than one photograph was used, the most relevant year is recorded here; the others are recorded in the REMARKS field.
+In general, the California glacier outlines, and hence, the values for area and length, were determined from California aerial photographs, so we recommend using the PHOTO_YEAR for glacier area values.

 No Data Value: Null